scipopt/scip/INSTALL.md

 ### 7. Run a short test

-To run a short test, enter `make [options] test` with the same options with which you compiled SCIP in Step 1.
+To run a short test, enter `make [options] test` with the same options with which you compiled SCIP in step 1.
 If you use `EXPRINT=none`, a few MINLP instances might be aborted.
 If you use `LPS=none`, many instances will fail or take ages to be solved.